Computable reducibility of equivalence relations and an effective jump operator: Ceers and the jump

-Finally, we can ensure $A$ is arithmetic by enumerating the dense sets described above, inductively defining a descending sequence $(s_n,B_n)$ meeting the dense sets, and letting $A^c=\bigcup s_n$. \end{proof}
+Finally, we can ensure $A$ is arithmetic by enumerating the dense sets described above, inductively defining a descending sequence $(s_n,B_n)$ meeting the dense sets, and letting $A^c=\bigcup_n s_n = \bigcap_n (s_n \cup B_n)$.
+More precisely, note that for any condition $(s,B)$, we can find an extension meeting $D_f$ for a suitable $f$ by intersecting $B$ with a $\Delta^0_2$ set, and the set of $i$ so that $f=\varphi_i$ is suitable is $\Pi^0_3$, so the construction of this sequence may be done computably in $0^{(3)}$, from which we can produce an $A$ which is $\Delta^0_4$ \end{proof}

-This result leaves open the question of what is the least complexity of an equivalence relation $E$ with infinitely many classes such that $\id\not\leq E^+$.
-The proof above can be used to show there is such an $E$ which is $\Sigma^0_4$.
+This result leaves open the question of what is the least complexity of an equivalence relation $E$ with infinitely many classes such that $\id\not\leq E^{\jump}$.

-Returning to ceers, in view of the bounds from Proposition~\ref{prop:upperbound} and Theorem~\ref{thm:lowerbound}, it is natural to ask whether there is a ceer $E$ such that $E^+$ lies properly between $\id$ and $=^{ce}$.
-In order to state our results on this question, we introduce the following terminology.
+Returning to ceers, in view of the bounds from Proposition~\ref{prop:upperbound} and Theorem~\ref{thm:lowerbound}, it is natural to ask whether there is a ceer $E$ such that $E^{\jump}$ lies properly between $\id$ and $=^{ce}$.
+We first see that there is a large collection of ceers whose jumps are bireducible with $=^{ce}$.
+We recall the following terminology from \cite{andrews-sorbi-joins}: